NAICS Codes Lookup - North American Industry Classification System

 I need a NAICS Code for my business.

 How do I get it?

-Use the NAICS code search function on this page and enter a keyword that describes your type of business.
+Use the NAICS code lookup function on this page and enter a keyword that describes your type of business.
 A list of primary business activities containing that keyword and the corresponding NAICS Codes will appear.
 Choose the NAICS code that most closely corresponds to your primary business activity or refine your search accordingly.

 It is important that when you identify your NAICS code, that you double check that you have selected a code that represents the correct Industry Sector.
 For example, if your business is a shoe manufacturer, do not select a shoe retailer NAICS Code even though that may have appeared as a search result.

 This varies by government agency, as they each have their own method for assigning NAICS codes to the establishments on their lists.
 For example, the Social Security Administration assigns a NAICS code to new businesses based on information provided on their application for an EIN number.
 The Census Bureau generally assigns NAICS codes to businesses based on survey data.
 The Bureau of Labor Statistics initially assigns a NAICS code based on the business activity information provided on an application for unemployment insurance.